-ltem Description Basic Device Name: Enter a name for the Receiver.
+Item Description Basic Device Name: Enter a name for the Receiver.
 Description: Enter a description for the Receiver.
 Location: Use the drop-down menu to select a Location for the device.
 Locations help organize how you view Receivers on the settings page.
-Mode: Use the radio button to select how the Receivers will be installed and managed: Select Extender mode for simple one-to-one (Transmitter to Receiver) setups that are managed with the Receiver's OSD menu. • Select Matrix mode to manage devices and connections over the LAN from the KE Matrix Manager software.
-This mode is for advanced administration of Transmitter and Receiver connections configured within the KE Matrix Manager Web GUI.
+Mode: Use the radio button to select how the Receivers will be installed and managed: Select Extender mode for simple one-to-one (Transmitter to Receiver) setups that are managed with the Receiver's OSD menu.
+Select Matrix mode to manage devices and connections over the LAN from the KVM over IP Matrix Manager.
+This mode is for advanced administration of Transmitter and Receiver connections configured within the KVM over IP Matrix Manager Web GUI.
 Enable Media : Select which source type the Receiver can stream: Video, Audio, USB and RS232.
-Audio Output: Use this option to independently stream HDMI , Analog , or Both audio signals to digital or analog audio output devices (speakers) connected to the Receiver.
-CCKM IP: Set the IP address and Port number of the computer running the KE Matrix Manager software.
+Audio Output: Use this option to independently stream HDMI, Analog, or Both audio signals to digital or analog audio output devices (speakers) connected to the Receiver.
+CCKM IP: Set the IP address and Port number of the computer running the KVM over IP Matrix Manager.
 The default port number is 9110.
-IP Installer : The IP Installer is an external Windows-based utility for assigning an IP address to the device.
+IP Installer: The IP Installer is an external Windows-based utility for assigning an IP address to the device.
 Click a radio button to select Enable, Disable or View Only for the IP Installer utility.
-See IP Installer , page 378 for instructions.
+See IP Installer, page 424 for instructions.
 RS232 Settings Configure the serial device settings for the Transmitter.
 The default settings are: Baud Rate: 9600 Parity: None Data Bits: 8 bits Stop bits: 1 bit Flow Control: None Extender Properties If you selected Extender mode (under Basic) set the Transmitter IP address for the Receiver's Video, Audio, USB, and RS232 source.
 If you selected Matrix mode (under Basic) the Properties will be grayed out.
-Use Transmitters, Virtual Transmitters, and Transmitter Groups to configure the connections (see Transmitter , page 200).
+Use Transmitters, Virtual Transmitters, and Transmitter Groups to configure the connections (see Transmitter , page 230).